deco3500-2017/Genius/Musicapp.md

-##Requirements
+## Requirements
 Based , on our  research , we have found that elders do not like to use complex apps and avoid using devices and apps that involves too many interactions.
 They do have stories related to music which triggers when particular song is playing but haven’t found any platform that lets them share that with their friends and families staying apart.
 So our aim is to develop an app with the following considerations in mind:

-Elderly prefer using larger font size and clear interface.
+* Elderly prefer using larger font size and clear interface.
 They avoid to use apps that has complicated interface and it makes hard to look at.
 In other words, they don’t need the interface has good looking, they can stay the interface as clear as it can.
-Icon can help them use the app more efficient. (icon not emoji) Elderly prefer to choose a song per page rather than a list.
+* Icon can help them use the app more efficient. (icon not emoji)
+* Elderly prefer to choose a song per page rather than a list.
 By which they mean little details associated with it and may be little part of song than just the name of the song.
-Avoid to  scroll a list.
+* Avoid to  scroll a list.
-They do not have patient to download a song.
+* They do not have patience to download a song.
-They want some apps that is classic, apps found today are  too modern for elderly.
+* They want some apps that is classic, apps found today are  too modern for elderly.
-They want the app has multi language option.
+* They want the app has multi language option.
-The interface metaphor must as clear and accurate as it can, otherwise it will confuse them.
+* The interface metaphor must as clear and accurate as it can, otherwise it will confuse them.
-App that allows to record and share .
+* App that allows to record and share .
-App that does not require too much interactions playing music.
+* App that does not require too much interactions playing music.
-They like Auto Playlists.
+* They like Auto Playlists.

-##Design Process
+## Design Process
+### Conceptual Model:

+***Functions of the App:***
+1. It includes the various categories of music popular among elders.
+2. It lists the popular songs with their rank and number of likes.
+3. It will help Elders play music.
+4. It will help elders share their own story with music.
+5. It will show others stories related to the music.
+6. It will help  elders add their pictures with the music.
+7. It will help elders record their voice and share with the music.
+8. It will allow elders create event according to their interest.
+9. It will help elders know any event schedule nearby,
+10. It will help them upload items they want to share during event.

+***What will Elders do?***
+1. Play music
+2. Read others stories.
+3. Share their own stories.

+***How are functions related to each other?***

+***What information needs to be available?***
+***Data required to perform task:***

+***Form of the solution -*** This Music app will be an interactive app with Icons, menus and clear text on Pages that can be swiped  to navigate through app.
+Level of user support -
+Activity to be supported -

+### Story Board ###